gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 always chequered by adverse circumstances.
 After the day comes night, and when the night is spent the day returns again.
 We, whose triumphs had gained us such abundance of everything that a successful fortune could bestow, are now beleaguered by the enemy on all sides, both by sea and land, and our provisions have failed.
 We get no supplies by sea, which is commanded by the enemy's fleet.
-Fitz- Stephen, likewise, whose valour and noble enterprise opened to us the way into this island, is shut up in a sorry fortress, which is strictly watched by a hostile people.
+Fitz-Stephen, likewise, whose valour and noble enterprise opened to us the way into this island, is shut up in a sorry fortress, which is strictly watched by a hostile people.
 What then do we look for?
 Is it succour from our own country that we expect?
 Nay, such is our lot, that what the Irish are to the English, we too, being now considered as Irish, are the same.
 The one island does not hold us in greater detestation than the